 The expandable frame design is a nice feature to have if you ever decide to change the size of your desk down the road.
 The only issue we’ve had with it is the stability issues that generally come with a desk using an expandable cross support.
 The v2 Commercial is a tank and we didn’t find any lateral stability issues arising from the 60” wide setup we tested.

-It’s well documented that i’m not overly impressed with JieCang’s electronics.
-The fact that Uplift offers a standard 7 year warranty on their electronics gives you the peace of mind that you should have a functioning desk for at least that long.
-Beyond that point you’ll have to purchase the add on 12 year warranty coverage, which is recommended if you plan on using this desk well beyond the standard warranty period.
+It’s well documented that I’m not overly impressed with JieCang’s electronics.
+The fact that Uplift offers a standard 15 year warranty on their electronics gives you the peace of mind that you should have a functioning desk for at least that long.

 Overload Protection System